 CONGRATULATIONS!
+You two realized you loved each other, your relationship grew, and you got married.
 Getting married brings a lot of changes for both people; you’re joining your lives, combining your homes, and even insurance.
 Insurance changes after marriage are more than just putting two names on the home insurance policy.

 There are a number of things you’ll want to consider when it comes to insurance as a married couple.

 While it’s perfectly fine for spouses to maintain individual auto insurance policies, most insurance companies will require that all licensed drivers in the household be listed on the policy.
 That means that you’ll need to contact your insurance company and add your new spouse to the list of drivers in your household.
 If you only own one car, that shouldn’t affect your rates since insurance companies generally rate for the primary driver of the vehicle.